geoffreyweal/Literature_Mining_Tutorial/README.md

 3. [Highlighting Keywords in PDFs using Python](https://colab.research.google.com/github/geoffreyweal/Literature_Mining_Tutorial/blob/main/Notebooks/iDM_LMT_3_Highlighting.ipynb)
 4. [Putting It All Together](https://colab.research.google.com/github/geoffreyweal/Literature_Mining_Tutorial/blob/main/Notebooks/iDM_LMT_4_Putting_It_All_Together.ipynb)

+# Issues

+If you have any issues when you try running this tutorial on your own, feel free to get in touch at geoffrey.weal@vuw.ac.nz

 ## The Centre of Integrated Data Materials Science (iDM)